CHOP-CGTInformatics/REDCapTidieR/cran-comments.md

 Thank you for taking the time to review this submission and please reach out to either Stephan Kadauke, Richard Hanna, or Ezra Porter for any questions, comments, or concerns.

 This submission makes modifications to the test suite to be compatible with the upcoming release of REDCapR 1.2.0.
+Our current test suite resulted in reverse dependency check failures when a new version of REDCapR was submitted to CRAN.
+We have coordinated with the author of REDCapR to resolve the reverse dependency check failures in this submission.

+## New Features

-There are no user-facing changes to functionality.
+There are no user-facing changes in this release.

 ## Test environments